Policies and Procedures

 Vehicles – Washing & Oil Changes

 Please do not wash your vehicles or change the oil in your driveway.
-There is a water hose next to the chicken house for you to wash your vehicle.
+There is a water hose at the shop for you to wash your vehicle.
 If you wish to change your oil, check with the maintenance department to find out the designated area for that.

 Please make sure the children’s toys and bikes are kept picked up each day.
 Not only does it keep the appearance of the property looking nice, but it makes it safer and easier for the mowing crew.